dwdwdan/grade-tracker/README.md

 # The Data File

 The data file, by default read from `$XDG_DATA_HOME/gradeTracker/data.yml` is a yaml file containing the data to calculate with.
+An example of this file can be found [in the github repository](https://www.github.com/dwdwdan/gradeTracker/blob/master/data.yml)

 The file should always contain a `modules` key with a list of submodules.
 These submodules should have a `weighting` set which sums to 100 (this is checked when gradeTracker is run).
 This represents how much this module is worth.